Get a table

 String

-long or Duration
+long | Duration

 Map<String, String>

-Optional specialized headers for this table, if needed, that are added to the database headers.
+Optional.
+Specialized headers for this table, if needed, that are added to the database headers.

-Optional parameter for tables that have a vector column with a vectorize embedding provider integration.
-For more information, see Define a column to automatically generate vector embeddings.
+Optional.
+This only applies to tables that have a vector column with a vectorize embedding provider integration.

 HttpClientOptions